 One measure of household economic security is whether a family has sufficient net worth to survive at the federal poverty level for three months (about \$5,500 for a family of four); by this measure, 22.5 percent of all U.S. households are asset poor.
-Low-income families are asset poor not just because they have low levels of income, as even with little income asset building is possible and beneficial.
+Thow-income families are asset poor not just because they have low levels of income, as even with little income asset building is possible and beneficial.
 Three other important factors conspire to constrain low-income families' savings: a lack of financial planning capability, limited access to basic banking products and services, and asset tests for public benefits.

 Precautionary savings are those set aside in anticipation of job loss, seasonal earnings, or other income shocks, while emergency savings are those reserved for unexpected large expenditures such as a medical expense or a car breakdown.
 There is a strong positive relationship between income and saving, and low-income households fail to adequately anticipate their need for emergency savings.
 Behavioral economic scholars are studying how cognitive processes compromise financial decision-making among the poor, including how cognitive biases may influence borrowing and perceived costs of credit.
 This work has been applied in the developing world, and domestic applications are now being tested and are likely to be an important source of future innovative interventions and policy changes.
+The source of the source of future innovative interventions and policy changes.